limoka/CoreKeeperMods/ChatCommands/README.md

 - `/hide <target> [state]` Hide User Interface, Inventory and Player visual elements.
 Possible targets: player, ui, inventory

 Arguments in curly brackets (`{}`) are mandatory and you must specify them, while arguments in square brackets (`[]`) are optional and if you don't specify them, their value will be automatically inferred.

+If there are two optional arguments, to specify second, you must specify first one.
+If optional argument lists a number of possible values with `|` that means you can enter any or all of them.

 This mod was originally written by `cato1001#8659`, original source code can be found on [github](https://github.com/PatelRahil/TestingUtils).
 Since original author didn't upload it to Thunderstore, I have decided to improve the mod and publish it on Thunderstore.